cozyGarage/resume_engine/FAQ.md

 hackmyresume BUILD resume.json -o myoptions.json
 ```

-This ability is currently best supported for FRESH resume themes; some
-JSON Resume themes may provide similar configuration.

 ## How does resume merging work?

 Resume merging is a way of storing your resume in separate files that